 The NATO Architecture Framework is a substantial achievement for the Architecture Capability Team under the Consultation, Command and Control Board.
-Each member of the Architecture Capability Team worked determinedly over the last four years to provide extensive professional guidance and personal effort in the development of this product.
+Each member of the Architecture Capability Team worked determinedly over a four year period to provide extensive professional guidance and personal effort in the development of this product.